teams-view-filters

 This filter is based on the model of the worker attributes adopted from Flex insights.
 A definition of that model is here.

-may be pushed into the worker object through SSO or it may be managed directly in Flex using the worker-details feature.
+The worker attribute department_name may be pushed into the worker object through SSO or it may be managed directly in Flex using the worker-details feature.
 In either case a predefined list of departments needs to be configured so that it can be selected from to search the workers with that applied department.

 Ideally we would be able to get a unique lit of department_names from a lookup but there is no consistent way to do this without a backend solution.
 If building tooling in the solution to allow supervisors the ability to edit and apply department name, synchronizing these options should be a consideration.